Aotearoa – Land of the Long White Cloud

 The tragedy concerning the recent history of New Zealand’s flora, fauna, the birds, reptiles and insects is the damage caused by humans and the predators they brought with them.

-Before people arrived, New Zealand was a land of birds, an avian society and night and day the forests were alive with rustlings, calls, booms, whistles and hoots.
-Early explorers and European settlers noted that in particular, the New Zealand forest had a loud dawn chorus.
-This is no longer the case due to extensive loss of forests and the introduction of bird predators and competing species such as wasps.
+Before civilisation, New Zealand was a land of birds, an avian society and night and day the forests were alive with rustlings, calls, booms, whistles and hoots.
+Early explorers and European settlers noted the New Zealand forest had a loud dawn chorus.
+This is no longer the case due to extensive loss of forests and the introduction of bird predators and competing species.
 The bellbird and the tui are two of the birds that would have formed part of the dawn chorus since they have a vocal and melodious call.
 There were over 120 species of geese, ducks, rails, moa, parrots, owls, wrens and other perching birds.
 Around 70 of these were found only in New Zealand.
 Almost a quarter was nocturnal, and many were giants.
-The huge, flightless, foliage-browsing moa occupied niches usually the reserve of browsing mammals and the tiny wren scampered about on the ground like a mouse.
+The huge, flightless, foliage-browsing moa occupied niches usually the reserve of browsing mammals and the tiny wren.

 Now, research and management programs aid the recovery of species struggling for survival such as the kakapo, kiwi, kokako and tuatara.
 Time magazine once described New Zealand as “the ultimate storehouse for discontinued zoological models”, and Professor Sir David Bellamy (acclaimed British academic, botanist and TV personality) produced a television documentary series about New Zealand called “Moa’s Ark”.